OpenTSDB/opentsdb.net/docs/source/resources.rst

 * `R Client <https://github.com/holstius/opentsdbr>`_ - A client to pull data from OpenTSDB into R.
 * `Erlang Client <https://github.com/bradfordw/gen_opentsdb>`_ - A simple client to publish data to a TSD from Erlang.
+* `time-series <https://github.com/opower/time-series>`_ - A Ruby client that supports both reading and writing to OpenTSDB 2.x - contains support for synthetic time series calculations.
 * `Ruby <https://github.com/j05h/continuum>`_ - A read-only client for querying data from the 1.x API.
 * `Ruby <https://github.com/johnewart/ruby-opentsdb>`_ A write-only client for pushing data to a TSD.
 * `Go <https://github.com/bzub/go-opentsdb>`_ - Work with OpenTSDB data in Go.